Eran-Holzman/E-Commerce-success/README.md

 These KPIs were evaluated and measured by their respective values from previous periods, both quarterly and annually.

 4. **Rating System Implementation**: After examining the KPIs, I devised a rating system for each e-commerce website based on its performance across these four metrics.
 The system aimed to provide a balanced view of performance, taking into account all selected KPIs in order to quantify the success - Growth rate in revenue (40%), Growth rate in number of sales (20%), Customer acquistion rate (20%).
-Each website was rated 1-10 based on those metrics in order to identify the properties of a "Successful" site for future prediction and improvement.
+Each website was rated 1-10 based on those metrics in order to identify the properties of a "Successful" site for improvement and success prediction.

+5. **Data Visualization**: Alongside the metric-based analysis, I created visual representations of the data and findings using Tableau and various Python libraries (like matplotlib, seaborn, and plotly).
+These visualizations designed to clearly communicate trends, patterns, and standout findings.

-5. **Result Interpretation and Conclusion**: Based on the ratings and the analysis, I drew conclusions about what factors most strongly influence the success of an e-commerce website.
-I have translated these findings into a set of company actionable recommendations that could be used to enhance website performance and increase e-commerce success.
+6. **Result Interpretation and Conclusion**: Based on the ratings, the visuallisation I drew conclusions about what factors most strongly influence the success of an e-commerce website.
+These findings have been translated into a set of actionable recommendations that could be used to enhance website performance and increase e-commerce success.